raminesfahani/LangMate/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: ✨ Feature Request
-about: Suggest an idea or improvement for Netrilo Infrastructure
+about: Suggest an idea or improvement for LangMate
 title: "[Feature]: "
 labels: enhancement
 assignees: ''